PradumnO9/my-YouTube/README.md

 - Fetch particular video details for watch page
 - Implement Live Chat Functionality like YouTube
 - Lazy loading for faster load
+- Responsive for mobile size => using Tailwind

 # Clone